Another world inside the gates; Another country at the bottom of the garden

 Into another world

 Spend a few nights inside our gates.
-Book into our award-winning Caravan Park in the historic Walled Garden or stay in one of our holiday cottages.
+We have lots of options available from our award-winning Caravan Park in the historic Walled Garden to our brand new glamping pods or one of our holiday cottages, we have something for everyone.
 You will be able to make the grounds and woodlands your own after they are closed to the public.
-The Stables Tearoom can provide homemade lunches and takeaway meals from March to December and Paxton makes a great base for exploring the lovely Scottish Borders countryside, coastline of North Northumberland and historic Berwick-upon-Tweed.
+The Stables Tearoom can provide homemade breakfasts, lunches and takeaway meals from March to December and Paxton makes a great base for exploring the lovely Scottish Borders countryside, coastline of North Northumberland and historic Berwick-upon-Tweed.

 the best wedding venue